 "I know."
 Gwen agreed wholeheartedly.

 Onibi floated toward the marten and nudged it.
-The marten purred and rubbed its face on the flames.
-Gwen knew that the ghostly fire felt more like strands of silk.
-Onibi was a thing from the Positive Elemental plane, and that was why it found rapport with Ariel, who was a being of Air and Positive mana, though mostly unstable positive mana; just as Caliban was primarily hungering Negative energy.
+The marten purred and rubbed its face on the flames, for the ghost-flames were as soft as silk.
+Onibi was a thing from the Positive Elemental plane.
+Ariel was a being of Air and Positive mana.
+In this way, both Familiars were fast to make friends.

-Gwen awoke to the most god-awful sound imaginable on the Material Plane.
+Gwen awoke to the most god-awful sound imaginable on the Prime Material.

 "Do not use the levitation platform!"

-“W-Wha?”
-Gwen pulled out of her blankets, pyjamas akimbo and half-asleep with grogginess.
+"W-Wha?"
+She slid out of her blankets, pyjamas akimbo and half-asleep with grogginess.